strigeus/sparsnas_decoder/README.md

-A BIG thanks to the "Svenska Hemautomationsgruppen" on Facebook and a special superduper thanks to the core coder @strigeus! https://github.com/strigeus/sparsnas_decoder
+A BIG thanks to the https://www.facebook.com/groups/SHgruppen on Facebook and a special superduper thanks to the core coder @strigeus! https://github.com/strigeus/sparsnas_decoder

 This is a fork is adapted for output in JSON format to a MQTT broker.